davesnuthouse/redDKP/README.md

 13. Add to the group builder info window a counter of how many people are in your group/raid and who is not from the selected users
 15. Remove request sync button from editor
 16. Retains the tickboxes on group builder (to prevent loss on a DC), due to this will also have to add a clear (and heck whynot a tick all) option.
+17. (Done) Remove funcitonality to check officers... it's not really needed as the addon uses it's own editors lists to determine who shouldnt sync and where data comes from.

 Known Bugs: